 The animation is definitely different than what fans of the original series are used to, but if you’re a fan of the the animation on other recent Disney XD shows such as ‘Wander Over Yonder’ or ‘Gravity Falls’ then you’ll love this stylistic choice.
 Another departure from the original series comes in the form of the voice acting (we’ll sort of).
 Scrooge McDuck’s nephews Huey(played by Danny Pudi), Dewy (played by Ben Schwartz) and Louie (played by Bobby Moynihan) definitely sound less childlike, and now have very distinct voices.
 They have also lost the famous Donald Duck lisp which further adds to their unique personalities.
 Two characters that do sound very similar to their predecessors are LaunchPad McQuack (played by Beck Bennett, most known for his work on Saturday Night Live) & Scrooge McDuck (played by David Tennant, most known for his work as Tenth Doctor on Doctor Who & Barry Crouch Jr in Harry Potter and The Goblet of Fire).
 LaunchPad McQuack sounds very similar to the voice of our childhood & Scrooge sounds so identical it’s scary (and by scary I mean completely AMAZING!!!).
 We’re also going to get to hear a voice that we’ve heard many times before due to the fact that Donald Duck will be played by Tony Anselmo (who has been Donald’s official voic since 1985).
 Earlier this month the show was officially renewed by Disney XD for a 2nd season so the channel obviously had high hopes for this reboot.
 Personally I’m super excited to see what the new cast & crew can bring to this iconic show.
 What do you think people of the internet?
 One thing is for sure, whether this show is a hit or miss, it will definitely take us another 27 years to get that theme song out of our heads again (DuckTales!
 Woo-oo!).

 Hello people of the internet!!!
 On today’s `Monday Memos’ we’re going to discuss an AMAZING subscription box that y`all should all check out this holiday season!
 If you like trying exotic new dishes (or just want to impress your friends by how fancy you are) then the RawSpiceBar subscription service is for you.
 As you know, I never promote any band, artist, book, or product that I do not 100% believe in.
 I tried RawSpiceBar for the 1st time last year & I absolutely loved their service.
 Because of this experience I`m so happy to say that I have once again partnered with RawSpiceBar to bring you guys all the information you need to spice up your Thanksgiving, Christmas, or any other special event you have planned for this holiday season.
+I did receive this product for free to review, however once again this did not affect my opinion of the product itself.
 Now let’s get to the review!
 Ready?
 Ok, let’s go!!!

 I received the October kit which had an Oktoberfest themes inspired by German spices!
 This kit included the following spices & accompanying recipes: Horseradish & Mustard Seed (which included a recipe for Horseradish & Mustard Cabbage), Caraway, Fennel & Anise Bread (which included a recipe for Caraway Cheese Soft Pretzels), and lastly Schnitzel Spices (which included a recipe for German Chicken Schnitzel).
 The Horseradish & Mustard Seed spice had a very earthy, fresh taste that really gave the Horseradish & Mustard Seed Cabbage a unique taste that made me want to add it as a usual dinner item.
 The Caraway, Fennel & Anise Bread was definitely my favorite of the spices because the Caraway Cheese Soft Pretzels were super delicious.
 If you want mall level pretzels then you have to give this recipe a try.
 Lastly (but DEFINITELY not least) we have the Schnitzel Spices for the super yummy German Chicken Schnitzel.
 This dish was a little spicy, but the crunchy exterior and juicy interior really made the dish standout among common chicken dishes.